Recursive Internetwork Architecture: 1983: Internetwork layer lost

-Early in 1972 the International Networking Working Group (INWG) was created to bring together the nascent network research community.
+Early in 1972 the International Network Working Group (INWG) was created to bring together the nascent network research community.
 One of the early tasks it accomplished was voting an international network transport protocol, which was approved in 1976.
 Remarkably, the selected option, as well as all the other candidates, had an architecture composed of three layers of increasing scope: data link (to handle different types of physical media), network (to handle different types of networks) and internetwork (to handle a network of networks), each layer with its own address space.
 When TCP/IP was introduced it ran at the internetwork layer on top of the Host-IMP Protocol, when running over the ARPANET.
 But when NCP was shut down, TCP/IP took the network role and the internetwork layer was lost.
 This explains the need for autonomous systems and NAT today, to partition and reuse ranges of the IP address space to facilitate administration.